neurobagel/documentation/docs/user_guide/config.md

           - Copy both files below into your `recipes` directory
           - In the `Caddyfile`, replace the placeholder domains with the custom domains your proxied services will use (see comments)
+          - If you prefer to host services on different subpaths instead of different subdomains, first update your `Caddyfile` (see the [Caddy docs](https://caddyserver.com/docs/caddyfile/matchers#path)) and then make sure to update the base path variables in the `.env` file for each service (see the [the `.env` docs](config.md#environment-variables) for more details.

         ??? abstract "`docker-compose.yml` with Caddy and corresponding `Caddyfile`"
             ```{ .yaml .annotate title="docker-compose.yml" }